uadam12/udacity-trivia/backend/README.md

 ## NOTE

-One thing to note: for each endpoint, we have define the endpoint and response data.
+One thing to note: for each endpoint, we have defined the endpoint and response data.
 The frontend will be a plentiful resource because it has the endpoints and response data as it expects.
 We have use:

 1. Use Flask-CORS to enable cross-domain requests and set response headers.
 2. Create an endpoint to handle `GET` requests for questions, including pagination (every 10 questions).
 This endpoint should return a list of questions, number of total questions, current category, categories.